Wang Po-chieh

 Wang Po-chieh (王柏傑 (Ông Peh-kia̍t); born 25 September 1989) is a Taiwanese actor.
-Known for his roles in both film and television, he has won a Taipei Film Award and been nominated for a Hundred Flowers Award and two Golden Bell Awards.
+Known for his roles in both film and television, he has won two Taipei Film Awards and been nominated for a Hundred Flowers Award, a Golden Horse Award and three Golden Bell Awards.

 Career

 Wang debuted in 2006, starring in a Cyndi Wang music video.
 He won the Award for Best New Talent at the 2008 Taipei Film Awards for his performance in Winds of September.